ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 # The Easiest Serverless Platform?
 DigitalOcean vs Heroku vs Code Capsules - You Decide

 Producing a web application which the entire world can use is complicated.
-You must setup a physical server, choose the operating system, configure the server, and monitor the server.
+You must set up a physical server, choose the operating system, configure the server, and monitor the server.
 I tested three "Cloud platform as a Service" (PaaS) providers which perform all the above for you at a fraction of the time, and accept code from Github - the moment you push your code to your repositories' main branch on GitHub, the changes will be visible on your domain.

 For the following platforms, I tracked two metrics detailed in the [next](#benchmarks) section reflecting ease of use for each: